- What is lactose intolerance

 Handpicked article for you: Worrier Or Warrior?
 Analyze Your DNA Raw Data For COMT – The Warrior Gene

 Lactose intolerance diagnosis

-However, to confirm the diagnosis, your doctor might order the following tests:
+However, to confirm the diagnosis, the following tests are mostly used:

 Hydrogen breath test